EU sanctions shed light on Kremlin mercenaries

 By some reports seen by EUobserver, Wagner also had more than 2,000 fighters there.

-And "the Sahel [region] is ... the scene of competitive political interests, notably between the EU and other actors such as Russia," the EU foreign service also said in another internal memo.
+And "the Sahel [region] is ... the scene of competitive political interests, notably between the EU and other actors such as Russia," the EU foreign service said in another internal memo.

 Wider concern

-Monday's sanctions, agreed by foreign ministers meeting in Brussels, come amid concern Russia was preparing to invade Ukraine a second time.
+Monday's sanctions, agreed by foreign ministers meeting in Brussels, also come amid concern Russia was preparing to invade Ukraine a second time.

-They also come amid spreading jihadist violence in the Sahel and Nigeria and a raging civil war in Ethiopia.
+And they come amid spreading jihadist violence in the Sahel, Libya, and Nigeria as well as a civil war in Ethiopia.

 "Any aggression against Ukraine will come with political consequences and with a high economic cost for Russia," the EU's foreign affairs chief, Josep Borrell, said, after ministers' talks on potential new gas and banking-sector sanctions.